mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 Deliverable: a Jupyter notebook with detailed steps - an improvement of the instructions file that I received.

-(For these processes, I will use Linux on VirtualBox, which has MINCTOOLS, R, and RMINC installed.
-I might want to fix a bug that involves opening RStudio and getting a blank screen; there seems to be a driver issue ("FBconfig), and RStudio cannot access R.)

 PROJECT 2:

 - Download PREVENT-AD and OASIS datasets